Enhanced microscale NMR spectroscopy of low-gyromagnetic ratio nuclei via hydrogen transfer: System

 \section{System}

 The Hamiltonian of a given molecule within a liquid reads

 Note we consider that each molecule contains $N_H$ hydrogens and $N$ non-hydrogen nuclei.
 The first line in Eq.~(\ref{eq:Hamiltonian1}) includes Larmor terms with frequencies $\omega^H$ for hydrogens (with $S_i=\sigma_i/2$) and their chemical shifts $\delta_i^H$, as well as the corresponding terms for non-hydrogen nuclei (with $I_j=\sigma_j/2$).
 The second line encompasses J-couplings among all nuclei.
 These are: Homonuclear J-couplings among hydrogens (${ J}_{i,j}^{ H}$), heteronuclear J-couplings (${{J}}_{i,j}^{\rm het}$) that include hydrogen, and J-couplings (both homonuclear and heteronuclear) among non-hydrogen nuclei (${ J}_{i,j}$).
 The last line is the control Hamiltonian, describing the effect of RF fields over the sample.
+Note that Eq.~\eqref{eq:Hamiltonian1} does not include any term corresponding to the NV sensor, as it only plays a role during the detection of the sample's evolution (see the next section).
+Additionally, dipole-dipole and other orientation-dependent interactions are neglected, as they average out in liquids.

 Equation~(\ref{eq:Hamiltonian1}) is significantly simplifyied using the rotating wave approximation (RWA).
 This owes to the difference in Larmor frequencies, specially at the high-field scenario, where $|\omega_j - \omega_i| \gg J_{i,j}, \Omega_i$.
 More specifically, in an interaction picture with respect to the Larmor terms, one finds